nnail0/cachelab-b-f25/datalab-b-exp.typ

 The idea is that we can handle the diagonals first as a special case.
 First, we place the contents of the A-diagonal-block into the _8x8_ block next to the B-diagonal block (for the first 7 diagonal blocks, place to the next right _8x8_, for the last, place in the next left _8x8_).
 This effectively copies the problematic overlapping-set values into sets that will be guaranteed to not overlap with the B-diagonal-block sets.
 Next, use the U-shape access pattern to fill the B-diagonal blocks as we did in the prior attempt, but instead fill from the temporary storage block next door.
 This idea is successful, dropping our tally to _1412_ misses.
 So, this idea was in the correct direction, but needed improvement.

 Instead of using the blocks next to each diagonal, we will instead use one consistent storage unit in B for the left half of diagonals, and then a different consistent unit for the right half of diagonals.
 The following choice of storage unit is somewhat arbitrary, but it has some specific benefits: use _rows 0 - 4, columns 48 - 63_ for the left half, and use _rows 60 - 63, columns 0 - 15_ for the right half.
 The benefit to choosing these spots and filling them with top _4_ and bottom _4_ rows from A-diagonal-blocks is that, past the initial miss on accessing these _8_ sets in B, we will hit every time after as we fill in each iteration from A. These spots in B, further, will not self-thrash when filling B due to them being to the left/right of each other and not above/below.
-Even better, we can access A row-wise when filling these storage areas, avoiding all except 4 initial misses and 4 self-thrashes.
+Even better, we can access A row-wise when filling these storage areas, avoiding all except _4_ initial misses and _4_ self-thrashes.
 The same holds for B: we can now fill the B-diagonal-blocks row-wise with the needed corresponding values from the B storage units, minimizing to _4_ initial misses and _4_ self-thrashes in the diagonals.
 Despite being arbitrarily chosen, we can depend upon these spots for the left/right halves of the matrix to procedurally conduct these diagonal transpositions in a convoluted, but cache-optimized fashion.
 Then, we continue the general case U-shaped access pattern for all other _8x8_ blocks in the matrix as we did before.
 Although the implementation of this is far more difficult than the simplicity of `trans`, we finally get below the bound using this technique, arriving at *_1268_* misses.

 Note that all code for these attempts can be found in `trans-human.c`.
-It will be kept there due to length of the functions.
+It will be kept there due to length of the functions, since even snippets of that code are many lines in length.

 ===== _61x67_